Siro-Secret-Project/slices-trial-service/README.md

 3. Access the API at `http://localhost:8000`

 ## Endpoints
-- `/search_documents`: It processes text input, converts it into embeddings, and queries a Pinecone database to return the NCT ID of the most similar documents.
+- `/search_documents`: It processes text input, converts it into embeddings, and queries a Pinecone database to return the NCT ID of the most similar documents